rabbitmq/rabbitmq-website/site/stomp.md

 `amq.topic` exchange with routing key `<name>`.
 A subscription is created against the queue.

+*Note:* a different default exchange than `amq.topic` can be specified using the `stomp.default_topic_exchange` configuration setting.

 ### <a id="d.dts" class="anchor" href="#d.dts">Durable Topic Subscriptions</a>

 The STOMP adapter supports durable topic subscriptions.
 Durable